squid-cache/squid-cache.github.io/Features/Authentication.rst

 robust and efficient engine for both basic and NTLM challenge/response authentication against an NT domain controller.

-The winbind authenticators have been used successfully under Linux, FreeBSD and Solaris.
+The winbind authenticators have been used successfully under Linux, FreeBSD, Solaris and Tru64.

 === Supported Samba Releases ===

 Samba-3.X is supported natively using the ntlm_auth helper shipped as part of Samba.
-No Squid specific winbind helpers need to be compiled (and even if compiled they won't work with Samba-3.X)
+No Squid specific winbind helpers need to be compiled (and even if compiled they won't work with Samba-3.X).
+Starting from Squid-2.5.STABLE5, NTLM NEGOTIATE packets are supported.
+This feature, in conjunction with a NTLM NEGOTIATE capable helper like ntlm_auth, allow the usage of NTLMv2 client autentication.
+At least Samba version 3.0.2 is needed for a working NTLM NEGOTIATE packet support, but Samba 3.0.21b or later is needed for full NTLMv2 support.

 Samba-2.2.X is supported using the winbind helpers shipped with Squid, and uses an internal Samba interface to communicate with the winbindd daemon.
 It is therefore sensitive to any changes the Samba team may make to the interface.

+NOTE: Samba 2.2.X reached its End-Of-Life on October 1, 2004.

 The winbind helpers shipped with Squid-2.5.STABLE2 supports Samba-2.2.6 to Samba-2.2.7a